purdue-cap/pldi-2020-artifacts/ReadMe.md

     - Step 2 and Step 3 may take long time (several hours) to finish, and you may:
         - Use `-v` or `--verbose` flag to monitor the progress
         - Split the steps into smaller fragments as demonstrated in the previous section
+        - `Ctrl-C` any time to stop prematurely, the script will try to save all current collected data so that next time you can start from there.
         - Use `-T` or `--timeout` to specify a shorter timeout. __Note that this may impact the performance stats greatly, but may still flag significant performance differences__

 4. Inspect accumulated stats